dipzza/werewolfRoleDealer/README.md

 # Werewolf Role Dealer
-Web para repartir roles de los hombres lobo de castronegro usando PeerJS
+Web to deal Werewolves of Miller's Hollow roles using PeerJS.